Setup guide

 I. Set up connection configuration #

-Parameters to configure target Snowflake server connection #
+Configure target Snowflake server connection #

 Note: All communications with Snowflake happens through port 443, the standard port for HTTPS.
 So all data is encrypted and secure with SSL by default.

-For connecting to target Snowflake server, you can choose between two methods for an authenticated connection:
+To connect to target Snowflake server, you can choose between two methods for an authenticated connection:

 To connect to Snowflake with basic username and password authentication, you have two options: